UNDERSTANDING THE BALLOT

 THE MOST “LEGAL” STEP IS THE NEXT ONE

-Aside from the required mailings and meetings, the outreach phase is governed by SBS policy (remember, petition not election).
-It involves rigorous community engagement and gathering of support, but it is not the only democratic part of this process!
+Every element of the outreach phase is completely governed by SBS policy (remember, petition not election).
+It involves rigorous community engagement and gathering of support, but it is not a legal process!

 After the outreach phase comes the legislative phase.
 During the legislative phase, public hearings are held before the Community Board, Borough President, City Planning Commission, and ultimately the City Council.

-Combined, the outreach and legislative phases ensure that the BID proposal receives support from the ground level, from local elected officials, and from City-wide elected officials as well.
+Combined, the outreach and legislative phases ensure that the BID proposal receives support from community members, local elected officials, and City-wide elected officials.